NathanielPicard-Busky/final-project-example/README.md

 (Write a brief one or two paragraph, high-level description of your project here) Remembering what to buy at the grocery store is waaaaay too difficult.
 Also, shopping for groceries when you're hungry leads to regrettable purchases.
 Sooo... that's where Shoppy Shoperson comes in!

 Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
 Users can register and login.
 Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross of items.
+For every list that they have, they can add items to the list or cross off items.

 ## Data Model